 You can add a short identifier note to your backup.
-It may only contain letters and numbers (no spaces or special characters).
 Then click on Create backup.

 If you need to make more than 5 manual backups in 14 days, you’ll need to delete one of the manual backups to make room for a new one.

 You can download an archive file (.zip) containing your entire WordPress site.
-The archive file contains your website’s files and the SQL file containing the contents of your database.
+The archive file contains your website’s files and the SQL file with the contents of your database.

 - You can create a downloadable backup once per week.